hjpaarsch/webpage/README.md

-# webpage
+# In Brief
-Webpage of Harry J. Paarsch
+Harry J. Paarsch

 I am an applied economist and data scientist, and Professor of Business Analytics in the College of Business at the University of Central Florida in
 Orlando, Florida.
 Since 2015, I have been developing data science courses and programs in general, but business analytics ones in particular.
 My